nicholashanoian/nicholashanoian.github.io/about.md

 Some pictures of me doing what I love:

-![Vacationing in Napa Valley, California](/assets/images/napa.jpg) June 2022: Posing at Robert Mondavi Winery on a vacation to the valley.
+![Vacationing in Napa Valley, California](/assets/images/napa.jpg) June 2022: Posing at Robert Mondavi Winery on a vacation to Napa Valley, California.

 ---